Purpose of the Tracking SystemThis is a forum for reporting issues with OpenFOAM.

-We encourage users to report issues as part of an agile development strategy that rapidly improves software quality and robustness.
+We encourage users to report issues as part of our strategy for sustainable development of OpenFOAM.

 Reporting an IssueExisting/previous issues can be freely viewed on this site without registration.

 To report an issue, you must register here.
 The process is quick and secure.

 We can only resolve an issue if we can understand and reproduce it.
 An issue report therefore must include the following:

 - The version of OpenFOAM and operating system.

 - A clear description of the problem to help others who encounter a similar issue in the future.